cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Login as an Administrator
 =========================

-The Loom UI can be accessed at ``http://<loom-host>:<loom-ui-port>/`` to access the administrator interface, login using the admin credentials.
+The Loom Admin UI can be accessed at ``http://<loom-host>:<loom-ui-port>/``.
+Login using the admin credentials to access the administrator interface.
 The default administrator login credentials are 'admin,' for both username and password.

 .. figure:: /guide/quickstart/quickstart-screenshot-1.png